Adolescent-Responsive Contraceptive Services: Institutionalizing adolescent-responsive elements to expand access and choice

 There is evidence that adolescent-friendly services, when well-designed and well-implemented, can help increase access to and use of contraception.25 However, traditional models of specialized service delivery for adolescents have proven difficult to sustain and scale (Box 1).
 Establishing adolescent-responsive contraceptive services (ARCS) is emerging as a more scalable and sustainable way to meet adolescents’ needs for contraceptive information and services.
 The term adolescent-responsive contraceptive services (ARCS) signals an evolution from traditional stand-alone models of adolescent-friendly services towards a systems approach to making existing contraceptive services adolescent-responsive by incorporating elements with demonstrated effectiveness for increasing adolescent contraceptive use (Box 2).4, 7, 12, 25-30 A systems approach implies that policies, procedures, and programs across the entire health system are adapted to respond to the diverse needs and preferences of adolescents.

 ARCS is an “enhancement to high-impact practices in family planning” as identified by the HIP Technical Advisory Group.
 An enhancement is a practice that can be implemented in conjunction with HIPs to further intensify their impact.
 For more information about HIPs, see https://fphighimpactpractices.org/.
-For examples of how HIPs can be enhanced through the inclusion of adolescent-responsive elements, please see the ARCS Appendix document available on the HIPs website noted above.
+For examples of how HIPs can be enhanced through the inclusion of adolescent-responsive elements, please see the ARCS Appendix document.
 This brief focuses on service delivery aspects of ARCS and does not discuss other investments that support adolescents’ use of contraception or that reduce adolescent births, such as girls’ education, community engagement, engaging men and boys, or social marketing, which are addressed in other HIP briefs.31-35

 In an attempt to respond to adolescents’ concerns around stigma, privacy, and confidentiality, many programs and/or countries have implemented adolescent-friendly services using separate space models (e.g., offering adolescent-friendly services in a separate room within an existing health facility).8 However, separate space models have proven difficult to sustain and scale due to staff and resource shortages and low utilization of available specialized services, among many other constraints.9